Incredible Years® - Child Treatment

 The Incredible Years is a series of programs that addresses multiple risk factors across settings known to be related to the development of conduct disorders in children.
 In all three training programs (Parent, Teacher, Child), trained facilitators use videotaped scenes to encourage group discussion, problem-solving, and sharing of ideas.
 The parent and teacher components of the series are described in separate write-ups.

 Incredible Years Training for Children.
-The child training component is comprised of weekly two-hour sessions for 18-19 weeks during which two therapists work with 6-7 children and focus on social skills, conflict resolution, empathy-building, problem solving and cooperation.
+The child training component for children aged 3-8 years is comprised of weekly two-hour sessions for 18-19 weeks during which two therapists work with 6-7 children and focus on social skills, conflict resolution, empathy-building, problem solving and cooperation.
 Teachers and parents receive weekly letters explaining the concepts covered and strategies to reinforce skills taught.
 Children are assigned homework to complete with their parents and receive weekly good behavior-charts that parents and teachers complete.
 The child training prevention program is also described in a separate write-up.

 See: Full Description